Lucy Batham-Read

 She has come to understand that our nervous system plays a crucial role in well-being, as does truly knowing our own mind and body.
 Her philosophy is that everyone has the potential to live their best life, but to do so, they must discover their own personal boundaries and learn how to manage them.
 Just as importantly, they must identify their "why"—the driving force behind their life choices.

 Lucy is particularly passionate about helping children develop self-awareness early on, believing that understanding what makes them feel at home in their own skin—and what truly excites them—equips them to navigate life's twists and turns with greater ease.
+If they learn to trust themselves they also find that life meets them half way and they live well and thrive both personally and professionally without selling their soul.
+Sometimes its about getting out of our own way and trusting life just that little bit more than we fear it whilst still be willing to fail a few times along the way.

 Since leaving IT, she has reinvented herself in various ways: as a wellbeing coach, an NHS worker supporting teenagers in crisis during COVID, a PA for a celebrity, and, most recently, a qualified practitioner in Auricular Acupuncture.